ErinSteph/TibiaChar-RPC-Server/README.md

 ![Image should be here :c](http://i.imgur.com/i59DWuV.png "TibiaChar")

-Provies Tibia character profile data via a JSON API.
+Provides Tibia character profile data via a JSON API.
 Keep it local or make it public, your call.

 ## Installing the requirements
 * Express: $ npm install express --save